akuduvalli03/cse15l-lab-reports/lab-report-1-week-2.md

-# Lab Report Week 2: Loggings into an account on `ieng6`
+# Lab Report Week 2: Logging into an account on `ieng6`

 ## Installing VSCode